decipher2k/LibRincewind/README.md

 # LibRincewind

-A bruteforce protected aproach for encryption of plain text ASCII passwords.<br>
+A bruteforce protected aproach for encryption using plain text ASCII passwords.<br>
 <br>
 What is it about?<br>
 <br>